previnder/discuit-docs/api.md

   // Comment ids of all direct ancestor comments starting from the top-most
   // comment.
-  "ancestors": [], // Array of string.
+  "ancestors": string[], // Array of string.
 Could be null.

   "body": string, // Comment body
   "upvotes": int,